BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 21: The team preview screen showing both teams</em>
 </p>

-2. Click on the Pokémon you want to send out first.
+2. Click on the Pokémon you want to send out first (See Figure 22).

 <!-- Figure 22 -->
 <p align="center">